 What is SEC Yield?

-The SEC yield is a standardized yield computation that is relevant to companies or funds that fall under the jurisdiction of the Securities and Exchange Commission (SEC), and the figure is to be reported to the SEC.
-Following an assumption that an investor holds each bond in a portfolio to maturity, the SEC yield is used to estimate the yield an investor can expect to receive based on historical returns.
+The SEC yield, also referred to as the standardized yield, is a computation that allows comparison of bond funds that fall under the jurisdiction of the Securities and Exchange Commission (SEC).
+It assumes that an investor holds each bond in a portfolio to maturity, the SEC yield is used to estimate the yield an investor can expect to receive based on historical returns.
 Moreover, the yield follows an assumption that the income made will be reinvested, and it also accounts for expenses and fees.

-It is argued that the SEC may provide more accurate results in comparison to the distribution yield, and the calculation displays more month-to-month consistencies.
+It is argued that the SEC yield provides more accurate results in comparison to the distribution yield, and the calculation is more consistent month-to-month.
 Both calculations show past performance – not future performance – and the calculations both follow assumptions that may skew results.

 However, the SEC yield is consistent and allows investors to make comparisons between funds easily.
-It is not a measure for returns to be expected from a fund, but rather a benchmark for yield performance comparison.
-It does not account for the fact that most funds do not mature, nor do they hold bonds until maturity, but rather trade them actively.
+It is not a measure of the returns to be expected from a fund, but rather a benchmark for yield performance comparison.
+It does not account for the fact that most funds do not mature, nor do they always hold bonds until maturity, but rather trade them actively.

 A majority of funds tend to compute a 30-Day SEC yield on the last day of every month; however, a 7-day SEC yield is also computed and reported by funds in the United States.
 The 7-Day SEC yield would indicate the potential yield of a fund if it paid an income similar to the preceding seven days for an entire year.

-- The SEC yield is a standardized yield computation that is relevant to companies that fall under the jurisdiction of the Securities and Exchange Commission (SEC).
+- The SEC yield is a standardized yield computation that allows a comparative measure for bond funds that fall under the jurisdiction of the Securities and Exchange Commission (SEC).

-- The SEC yield is not a measure for returns to be expected from a fund, but rather a benchmark for yield performance comparison.
-It does not account for the fact that most funds do not mature, nor do they hold bonds until maturity, but rather trade them actively.
+- The SEC yield is not a measure of returns to be expected from a fund, but rather a benchmark for yield performance comparison.
+It does not account for the fact that most funds do not mature, nor do they always hold bonds until maturity, but rather trade them actively.

 - A majority of funds tend to compute a 30-Day SEC yield on the last day of every month; however, a 7-day SEC yield is also computed and reported by funds in the United States.
 The 7-Day SEC yield indicates the potential yield of a fund, had it paid an income similar to the preceding 7 days for an entire year.